Nonequilibrium quantum heat transport between structured environments: Introduction

 Motivated by these studies, in this paper we investigate the transport properties of a different extended NESB---the \textit{gapped nonequilibrium spin-boson model} (g-NESB)---where the usual Ohmic baths are augmented by a pair of coupled harmonic oscillators (see figure \ref{fig:1}).
+To our knowledge, this model has not previously been proposed or studied in the context of heat transport.
 We analyze the model in both the transient and steady-state regimes using the numerically exact HEOM \cite{Tanimura1989,Tanimura1990,Ishizaki2005,Tanimura2006,Ishizaki2009,Tanimura2020}.
-This enables us to formally capture higher-than-second-order effects at weak system-bath coupling, based on exact expressions for the average heat current and noise obtained via a generating functional approach \cite{Kato2016,Chen2023}.
+This enables us to capture higher-than-second-order effects at weak system-bath coupling, based on exact expressions for the average heat current and noise obtained via a generating functional approach \cite{Kato2016,Chen2023}.
 Furthermore, we directly compare its transport properties to the quantum Rabi model of \cite{Aurell2021,Yamamoto2021}, which is recovered as a special case of the g-NESB when the inter-mode coupling between oscillators is set to zero.

 Our key findings are summerized by the following: (i) in the nonequilibrium steady-state the heat current exhibits a $\lambda^4$-scaling to lowest order in $\lambda$, contrasting with the $\lambda^2$-scaling of the quantum Rabi model.
 This reveals that the addition of a second oscillator considerably suppresses the stationary current in the weak coupling limit. (ii) The steady-state noise in both models exhibits the same $\lambda^2$-scaling to lowest order in $\lambda$ and---unlike the currents---does not exhibit turnover behavior at strong system-bath coupling. (iii) The steady-state current of the g-NESB obeys Fourier's law at large temperature bias outside the linear response regime.